-AP source: Boston College fires coach Steve Addazio
+Boston College fires coach Steve Addazio

 With much of the offseason focus on elevating the program to eight wins — or more — the program again finds itself fighting for relevance, at 4-4 in the ACC Atlantic Division and four games behind national championship contender Clemson.

-Athletic director Martin Jarmond was asked last week whether a bowl berth was make-or-break for Addazio, and he declined to answer.
+Jarmond was asked last week whether a bowl berth was make-or-break for Addazio, and he declined to answer.

 It turns out, it wasn’t enough.